-Buying a car is a big decision, especially for families, where such prospect always stirs up much excitement in the house.
+Buying a car is a big decision, especially for families, where such a prospect always stirs up much excitement in the house.
 However, even after all the preparations, discussions, consultations, and suggestions from all sides, car buyers have never had a more difficult task.
 While manufacturers are spoiling us with the choice of models, types, sizes, and colors, dealerships and banks are offering financial incentives and gifts such as free insurance, extra accessories, and other attractions which are difficult to resist.
-While we are bombarded by almost every brand out there on TV, newspapers, and ad boards, it’s important to remember that every car comes with its own set of perks, which we should match to our preferences.
+While we are bombarded by almost every brand out there on TV, in newspapers, and on ad boards, it’s important to remember that every car comes with its own set of perks, which we should match to our preferences.
 So, let’s begin.

 Check out the safety rating

-Whether you’re buying a car for the family or not, you are strongly advised to look only for models with four-star ANCAP and above crash safety rating.
-You may also check EuroNCAP reports, as it’s very particular on child safety in its assessments.
+Whether you’re buying a car for the family or not, you are strongly advised to look only for models with four-star ANCAP and above crash safety ratings.
+You may also check EuroNCAP reports, as it’s very particular about child safety in its assessments.
 Other considerations include the support for Isofix seats that meet the specific safety requirements.
 When using an Isofix seat, you don’t have to use the top-tether strap that runs from the top of the child seat and latches onto a point on the roof or behind the seat.

-Decide on the ‘must haves’
+Decide on the ‘must-haves

-Much in the same way like compiling a functional and stylish wardrobe, the car which would be perfect for your family needs to have certain features.
+Much in the same way as compiling a functional and stylish wardrobe, the car which would be perfect for your family needs to have certain features.
 Before you go car shopping, you need to decide what those are.
 First and foremost, decide whether you’re looking for a new or used car.
 How many passengers should it fit?
 Does it need to have Bluetooth connectivity?
 What safety features should it have?
 Is a tail camera going to make parking safer for your kids and pets?
-Eventually, you should make a list of models that make a good fit, and those which are absolutely out of question.
+Eventually, you should make a list of models that make a good fit, and those that are absolutely out of question.
 Finally, go over the less important features, such as the color that everyone in the family loves.

 Choose the right body